Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

 **Measurable:** preview switching becomes **N manual edits → 1 action** (N = number of heavy nodes in the script).
 **Demo target:** the procedural demo script will include ~10–30 “heavy” nodes to show the reduction clearly.

+## Features

+- Toggle / Disable / Enable heavy nodes (by Class)
+- Editor UI to manage the class list (and choose which classes are active)
+- Config saved to JSON
+- Rotating log file for debugging

 ## Requirements / Compatibility

 ### Tested (verified)